Can You Use a Car Battery in a Golf Cart? (Explained)

 Conclusion

-There are two things that we should keep in mind when thinking about whether or not car batteries can be used in golf carts.
+We should consider two things when considering whether car batteries can be used in golf carts.

 The first is that golf cart batteries are designed to run golf carts, not cars.

-This means that they are built differently than regular car batteries, so you will have an issue lining up stuff.
+This means they are built differently than regular car batteries so you will have an issue lining up stuff.

-The key thing to remember is that doing this can be done, but is not recommended.
+The key thing to remember is that this can be done but is not recommended.